System Analyser, MyCalc and Expert Mode

 To use the MyCalc module just select it via the pull

-down RUN menu and click the "New"button in the top left
+down RUN menu and click the "New" button in the bottom left

 hand corner.
 This create a new calculation to which you